hri-cnr-lab/w_icar/README.md

 # w@icar
-This work define a model based on bidirectional multi-modal signs of checking human-robot engagement and interaction.
+This project implements a model based on bidirectional multi-modal signs of checking human-robot engagement and interaction.